quilime/organelle-monome/README.md

 ## How to Use

 1. Copy the Patches over, and copy the`include/` folder to the root of the Organelle's USB drive, so it's alongside the Patches folder.
-The structure should look like this on the Organlle's USB:
+The structure should look like this on the Organelle's USB:

 - usbdrive/
   - Patches/